Farancibiat/battlefield-game/README.md

 We challenge you to be as efficient as you can, try to do it on minimum shoots (16 shoots it's the mininum possible).

+## Play online

+If you just want to play, you can visit [Battleship-Online](http://farancibiat-battleship.herokuapp.com/), and if you preffer to install it on your computer, follow this instructions:

 ## Install instructions

 To play this game you should have installed npm and nodejs.
 To be sure that you have it, you must run the following commands on your terminal: